Crown copyright: E-petition and review

 There was an e-petition submitted to the House of Commons in 2017, which asserts that the Canadian Crown Copyright protocol needs to be updated to allow access and distribution rights to Canadians.
 The e-petition argues that "access to government information and the ability to distribute and encourage its reuse" is critical to society.
 The petition also states that Crown copyright issues have prevented libraries from engaging in the access and preservation of government information.
 Following the 2017 petition, the House of Commons formally responded and highlighted the review of the Copyright Act, which began in June 2018 and will resume September 2018.

 Specific terms and conditions are as follows:

 New Zealand

 Crown copyright in New Zealand is defined by Sections 2(1), 26 and 27 of the Copyright Act 1994.
 The Crown is the first owner of any copyright subsisting in any work created by a person who is employed or engaged by the Crown, under a contract of service, apprenticeship, or a contract for services.
 It covers works of the King in right of New Zealand, Ministers of the Crown, offices of Parliament and government departments.
 The term is 100 years.
 Crown copyright would apply as long as no other copyright agreement had been made.
 In 2001, primary law and other official works were removed from Crown copyright protection.
-Like Australia, New Zealand is considering the implementation of open licenses for works protected by Crown copyright.
+Like Australia, New Zealand is considering the implementation of open licences for works protected by Crown copyright.